 Meet our team in the Julius Clinical NASH webinar

 In the second edition of our webinar series, Prof. Christophe Moreno, Dr. Manuel Castro Cabezas and Prof. Joost Hoekstra will explore how to manage the challenges in NASH clinical trials.
-The webinar is on 10 December at 19:00 CET, and you can register to join it here.
+You will find the download here.